in-toto/specification/in-toto-spec.md

 #### 4.5.2 Namespacing link metadata

-Link metadata that pertains to a sublayout must be placed on a folder for such layout.
-The name of the folder will be have the same format as the link metadata filename without the .link metadata suffix.
+Link metadata that pertains to a sublayout must be placed in a file system directory for such layout.
+The name of the directory will be have the same format as the link metadata filename without the .link metadata suffix.
 This is necessary to avoid clashes between step names on layouts and sublayouts, as the creator of a layout may not be aware of the names used by the creators of sublayouts.

-In our example above, the layout file would be stored under the name `build.BOBS-KEYID-PREFIX.link`, and the corresponding pieces of link metadata will be stored on a folder named `build.BOBS-KEYID-PREFIX`.
+In our example above, the layout file would be stored under the name `build.BOBS-KEYID-PREFIX.link`, and the corresponding pieces of link metadata will be stored in a directory named `build.BOBS-KEYID-PREFIX`.

 #### 4.5.3 Inspections on sublayouts